saycel/webph.one/README.md

 ___

 ## What is this?
-In this repository is the source code of the progressive web app (PWA) developed to be part of the Webph.one system The PWA can communicate with the Community Cell Network server, request a virtual phone number, store contacts, perform and receive calls and notifications.
+In this repository you will find the source code of the progressive web app (PWA) part of the Webph.one system.
+The PWA can communicate with the Community Cell Network server, request a virtual phone number, store contacts, perform and receive calls and notifications.
 Also if you access from an Android device you can install it as if it were a native application.

 ## It's not..

 This app is the frontend of a more complex system, with it alone you can not mount a virutal telephone system.
 It acts as a client for the user and connects with notifications and WebRTC communication services via JsSip.

 ## Parts that make up the app